matrix-org/synapse/docs/usage/configuration/config_documentation.md

    user has unread messages in.
 Defaults to true, meaning push clients will see the number of rooms with unread messages in them.
 Set to false to instead send the number of unread messages.
+* `jitter_delay`: Delays push notifications by a random amount up to the given duration.
+Useful for mitigating timing attacks.
+Optional, defaults to no delay. _Added in Synapse 1.84.0._

 Example configuration:
 ```yaml